Generic selectors

 On the other hand, the most important covenant is with God.
 This is between a person who vows to trust, love, and obey God who, in return, forgives the person’s sins and promises the gift of eternal life.
 It is formally established at baptism with the sealing of the Holy Spirit.
 Our relationship with God is, in fact, a marriage covenant:

-2 CORINTHIANS 11:2 For I [Paul] am jealous over you with the jealousy of God because I have espoused you to one husband, so that I may present you as a chaste virgin to Christ.
+2 CORINTHIANS 11:2 For I [Paul] am jealous for you with godly jealousy.
+For I have betrothed you to one husband, that I may present you as a chaste virgin to Christ.

 In the marriage covenant with God, the bond of trust necessarily runs deeper than any other covenant because the relationship is not just for this physical life but for all eternity.